vishnu350/rs-mainspring-winder/README.md

 - **Printer: Prusa I3 MK3** or better.
 - **Colour: White** for all (optionally orange for plunger if desired).
 Or whatever.

-# Building and using the RS winder

 ##### TODO: Add link to FreeCAD installer, mention 0.19 works.
 ##### TODO: Add link to FreeCAD project file.

-These are the steps to customize and build your own RS winder:
+These are the steps to customize and building your own RS winder:
 1. Download and install FreeCAD.
 Why FreeCAD?
 It is lightweight, free, open-source, works on any machine, doesnt spy on you, and doesnt constantly nag you to pay for features you will never need.
 2. Download the RS mainspring winder FreeCAD project file and open it.
 3. Open up the parameter spreadsheet on the right pane by double clicking on it.